Break 4 Love: Original 1988–1989 versions

 All of these versions run approximately 5:25 and feature sexual vocalization samples by Erique Dial.

 A 3:18 edit of the English Mix was used as the 7" single version.

 Commercial performance and reissues

 "Break 4 Love" reached number 28 on the UK Singles Chart in 1988.
 It has since been remixed, re-recorded and reissued on several different independent dance music labels, the most significant of which, "All 4 Love (Break 4 Love 1990)" which featured Lady J and The Secretary of Entertainment and produced and co-written by Erique Dial climbed to number 30 in the UK in early 1990.
 Further releases of "Break 4 Love" remixes were released in the UK in 1994 and 2003.
 The 1994 release reached number 44 on the UK Singles Chart and number one on the UK Dance Singles Chart, and the 2003 release at number 64 on the singles chart.

+Critical reception

+Andy Beevers from Music Week gave the 1994 remix four out of five, writing, "It is no surprise to find this 1988 house classic back again with an inevitable array of remixes.
+A relatively reverential update from Our Tribe leads the way and has provided the single with a brief spell at the top of the Club Chart.
+Expect strong specialist demand and a possible crossover."